Technical advice. Offered and Wanted

 Location : UK

-Technical advice.
-Offered and Wanted Empty Petes Tips and Advice
+Petes Tips and Advice

 I will start with a disclaimer you can never be too careful these days.

 "Whilst these tips and advice have served me well over the years they may not be good for everyone.
-It is your responsibility to use any tools responsibly, especially sharp pointy ones and hot ones. any adjustments made are done so at your one risk so don't moan at me if you break i
+It is your responsibility to use any tools responsibly, especially sharp pointy ones and hot ones. any adjustments made are done so at your one risk so don't moan at me if you break it"

 Please feel free to add your own tips or versions of any I give, or even ask any questions I will help where I can, eg finding replacement better quality parts etc.